pomerium/pomerium/docs/docs/troubleshooting.md

 ## Pomerium Core

-### HSTS
+### HTTP Strict Transport Security (HSTS)

 By default, Pomerium sends the [`Strict-Transport-Security`](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) response header to the browser, which pins the certificate to our browser for one year.
-This is common best practice to help prevent man-in-the-middle attacks, but can create issues while a new Pomerium configuration is in development.
+This is common best practice to help prevent man-in-the-middle attacks but can create issues while a new Pomerium configuration is in development.

-When you visit an endpoint while Pomerium is using the self-signed bootstrap certificate or a Let's Encrypt staging certificate (before switching to a production certificate), the untrusted certificate may be pinned in your browser.
-It then must be reset once Pomerium is switched to production certificates.
+When you visit an endpoint while Pomerium is using an untrusted certificate (like the self-signed bootstrap certificate or a Let's Encrypt staging certificate), that certificate may be pinned in your browser.
+Once Pomerium is switched to a trusted production certificate, the untrusted cert must reset in the browser.

 While developing your Pomerium environment, consider adjusting the [`SET_RESPONSE_HEADERS`](/reference/readme.md#set-response-headers) key to remove `Strict-Transport-Security` or reduce the `max-age` value until your production certificates are in place.